micah-rufsvold/hottinruf/README.md

 and analysis functions to interpret the global data on Covid 19 cases published by Johns Hokins University and served by covid19api.

+### Video Game Webscrape
+This tool takes a list of video game titles and scrapes important info about the game from Mobygames.com.

 ### Using this Code
 I have no idea why someone would want to use this code, but you may use it for nonprofit reasons.